eworm-de/routeros-scripts/DEBUG.md

 Disable or remote that setting to restore regular logging.

+## Verbose output

+Specific scripts can generate huge amount of output.
+These do use a function `$LogPrintVerbose`, which is declared, but has no code, intentionally.

+If you *really* want that output set the function to be the same as `$LogPrint`:

+    :set LogPrintVerbose $LogPrint;

+To revert that change just run:

+    :set LogPrintVerbose;

 ---
 [⬅️ Go back to main README](README.md)
 [⬆️ Go back to top](#top)